Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Experimental Results and Discussion

-Similarly, the fine structure related to R2 also exhibits two sidebands, one peaked at a distance of +56~cm$^{-1}$ from R2 with an additional shoulder and another weaker feature at a distance of +80.5~cm$^{-1}$ [Fig.~\ref{fig:range1}(b),(e)].
-The latter energy can be associated with the predicted magnon energy at the zone-boundary arising due to an interlayer exchange coupling \cite{Frontzek2011}, while the former can not be attributed to a single magnon branch, but corresponds to the energy range where overlapping magnon branches were reported.\cite{Frontzek2011}
+Analogously, the fine structure related to R2 also exhibits two further absorptions, one peaked at a distance of +56~cm$^{-1}$ from R2 with an additional shoulder at the low-energy flank and another weaker feature at a distance of +80.5~cm$^{-1}$ [Fig.~\ref{fig:range1}(b) and (e)].
+Again, no zero-magnon feature is discernible, but a direct correspondence to further magnon bands with maxima at about 60~cm$^{-1}$ (7.5~meV) and 80~cm$^{-1}$ (10~meV)\cite{Frontzek2011} can be established by assigning R2 as an exciton-one-magnon sideband at +1\wn of the masked zero-magnon line and the other absorptions to the magnon branches reported by neutron scattering.

+In the case of the strong excitation R3 at 19730~cm$^{-1}$ shown in Fig.~\ref{fig:range1}(f) the absorption spectrum exhibits a broad sideband feature at a distance of +94.5~cm$^{-1}$ from R3, but again no zero-magnon line.
+Following the same line as above, R3 can be regarded as an exciton-one-magnon sideband corresponding to the small gap of about 1\wn.
+The assignment of the broad additional sideband is not evident, but it might correspond to an exciton-three-magnon sideband at $m_2+2m_3 \simeq$ 93\wn.
+Below 18~K the broad sideband becomes distorted and shows an additional shoulder at about +60\wn corresponding to the above mentioned magnon features observed by neutron scattering\cite{Frontzek2011} as in the case of the sideband of R2.
+This suggests that the sideband is a superposition of two exciton-magnon features.

-To analyze the temperature dependence of R1 and R2, we fitted the two lines with Gaussians after subtracting the background due to the spin-forbidden excitations by a polynomial fit to the data outside of the exciton range.
-The temperature dependence of the fit parameters can be seen in Fig.~\ref{fig:fitparam_r1_r2}.
-Both, the position of the absorption maximum $\omega_0$ [Fig.~\ref{fig:fitparcucro2}(b)] and the intensity [Fig.~\ref{fig:fitparam_r1_r2}(c)] of the excitations R1 and R2, increase continuously towards lower temperatures reflecting the behavior of the sublattice magnetization in the magnetically ordered state.
-The line width (full width half maximum) of R1 nearly triples on rising temperature just before it vanishes while R2 shows a less pronounced broadening.
-This behavior is in agreement with the expected behavior for magnon sidebands in an antiferromagnetic system and we can not resolve any features related to frustration or short-range order.
+The excitation R3 exhibits a somewhat different temperature dependence than R1 and R2, because it can be observed up to 45~K (about twice $T_\text{N}$) as a strongly broadened feature in the absorption, while R1 and R2 can not be tracked above $T_\text{N}$.
+To analyze the temperature dependence of R1 and R2 we fitted the two lines with Gaussians after subtracting the background due to the spin-forbidden excitations by a polynomial fit to the data outside of the exciton range.
+The temperature dependence of the fit parameters of R1 and R2 are shown in Fig.~\ref{fig:fitparam_r1_r2}.
+Both, the position of the absorption maximum $\omega_0$ [Fig.~\ref{fig:fitparam_r1_r2}(b)] and the intensity [Fig.~\ref{fig:fitparam_r1_r2}(c)] of the excitations R1 and R2 increase continuously towards lower temperatures reflecting the behavior of the sublattice magnetization in the magnetically ordered state.
+The line width (full width half maximum) of R1 nearly triples on rising temperature just before it vanishes, while R2 shows a less pronounced broadening.
+Fits of the temperature dependencies of the line width of R1 and R2 by an Arrhenius law